 5. Always refrain from making judgments while writing letters

-6. Write your letter in a chronological order while telling a story.
+6. Write your letter in chronological order while telling a story.
 Don’t get to the end in the first paragraph.

 7. Write clear and easy to comprehend letters.
 Make sure they catch interest immediately.